WasteManager/Splunk-Install/Install.md

   - ./splunk show shcluster-status (shows if searchhead cluster is up, shows which is captain)
   - to uninstall splunk on rhel: yum remove splunk (ensure that /opt/splunk is removed, if not rm -rf /splunk
   - org_all_deployment_client default phone home time is 600 seconds(will be changed after universal forwarders are enabled) may take about 10 minutes for the client to show up on the deployment server
-  - as splunk: ./splunk clean kvstore --local #clean kvstore
+  - ./splunk clean kvstore --local #clean kvstore
   - ./splunk show kvstore-status #show kvstore status
-  - check logs: move to /opt/splunk/var/log -> tail -f splunkd.log
+  - check logs: move to /opt/splunk/var/log -> tail -f /opt/splunk/var/log/splunk/splunkd.log
   - apps like TA-windows will be deployed from the deployment server(depser)
   - in deployment server, under forwarder management, all hosts will appear under the clients tab
   - never edit apps from GUI, always edit from command line.
 But you can add server_classes